Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

             """
             pass

-The above ewample shows how to check the value of an argument is valid.
+The above example shows how to check the value of an argument is valid.

-The detailed working of actions is described in :ref:`dev_driv_actions` section.
+The detailed working of actions is described in :ref:`dev-driv-actions` section.
 Just like  features several classes of actions exist and are describe in the API.
-Actions support advanced customization just like features which are described in section :ref:`dev_driv_advanced`
+Actions support advanced customization just like features which are described in section :ref:`dev-driv-advanced`

 Using subsystem and channels
 ----------------------------